Sam-Spencer/Easier-CGRect/README.md

 ## Installation

  1. Drag the file into your Xcode project.
  2. That's it.

-(CocoaPods support soon)
+ Or, you can use Swift Package Manager if your heart so desires.

 ## Usage